matzefriedrich/parsley-docs/resolving/resolve-live-services.md

 ---
 # Live services: Activating unregistered dependencies

-Parsley allows you to create live service instances with dependencies using factory functions and the `Activate` method.
-This feature enables you to dynamically instantiate objects using registered services without prior registration of the object types in question.
+The `Activate` method allows you to dynamically create instances using registered services, even if the requested service type is not registered.
+This approach is helpful for scenarios where you need to instantiate objects on the fly with specific dependencies provided by registered services.

 :::code language="golang" source="/examples/resolving-services/cmd/resolve-live-services/main.go" :::